Syrian Arab News Agency

+SANA publishes more than 500 news stories and 150 photos on a daily basis and operates in multiple languages: Arabic, English, French, Kurdish, Spanish, and Turkish.
+SANA published a Persian and Russian language versions, along with a Hebrew language version of their website since 2014, but all three editions were ended on 10 August 2025.
+The agency is also a member of the Federation of Arab News Agencies (FANA).

+History

 Website

 SANA launched its website in 1997.
 Up until November 2012, SANA's website was hosted in Dallas, Texas, by the United States company SoftLayer.
-Due to sanctions related to the Syrian Civil War, which make this hosting illegal, the SoftLayer company was obliged to terminate its hosting responsibilities with SANA.
+Due to sanctions related to the Syrian Civil War, SoftLayer was obliged to terminate its hosting responsibilities with SANA, which it would afterwards.

 SANA's English website states that the agency "adopts Syria's national firm stances and its support to the Arab and Islamic causes and principles with the aim of presenting the real civilized image of Syria."

-Criticism
+Prior to the collapse of the Assad regime on 8 December 2024, the website was offline due to a hijacking attempt attributed to an unknown source.

+Under Ba'athist Syria

-According to German news agency Deutsche Welle; “when it comes to hard politics, the agency [SANA] has a clear agenda" and "SANA, being a public news agency, has a stake in the conflict to support Assad's government."
-The agency does not describe opposition groups as "rebels", but rather labels them "terrorists".
+According to German news agency Deutsche Welle; "when it comes to hard politics, the agency [SANA] has a clear agenda" and "SANA, being a public news agency, has a stake in the conflict to support Assad's government."
+It is critical of Western governments, including the US, which push for a regime-change in Syria.
+The agency also labeled the Syrian opposition as 'terrorists', rather than using the term 'rebels'.

 In 2011, SANA published an article giving its version of events surrounding the death of 13-year-old Hamza Ali Al-Khateeb, an account which differed from Al Jazeera's.
 Al Jazeera reported that Hamza "spent nearly a month in the custody of Syrian security" and when his corpse was returned it "bore the scars of brutal torture."
 According to Al Jazeera, "experienced local journalists and human rights researchers found no reason to doubt the authenticity of the footage of Hamza."
 According to SANA, armed groups arrived in the village of Saida and Hamza was found dead after the fighting and sent to a hospital to be identified.
 SANA, quoting a coroner, stated that Hamza died from three gunshots and that "there weren't any traces of violence, resistance or torture or any kinds of bruises, fractures, joint displacements or cuts."
 According to SANA, the photos of Hamza circulating online "were taken after an advanced stage of disintegration after death."

 SANA called reports from August 2013 on a chemical attack in Ghouta "baseless" and an attempt to distract UN inspectors who had arrived in Syria to probe earlier allegations of chemical weapons use.
 SANA had reported that anti-government forces were responsible for firing a rocket containing chemical materials in the Khan-al Assal area of Aleppo province in March 2013.